EffectsMachine/pi_samba_setup/README.md

 # pi_samba_setup
-Install samba and start it in raspberry, Name: NASshare Password: 123
+Install samba and start it in raspberry, Name: NASshare